Physicist91/uwhpsc/notes/git.rst

    To avoid confusion, you should probably not name your repository *uwhpsc*.

+   You should stick to lower case letters and numbers in your repository name, e.g. *myhpsc* or *amath583* might be good choices.
+Upper case and special symbols such as underscore sometimes get modified by bitbucket and the repository name you try to paste into the homework submission form might not agree with what bitbucket expects.

+   Don't name your repository *homework1* because you will be using the same repository for other homeworks later in the quarter.

 #.
 Make sure you click on "Private" at the bottom.
 Also turn "Issue
    tracking" and "Wiki" on if you wish to use these features.